 Wearing it as little as possible, taking it off when you get home, sleep, etc.

 Choosing a bra that allows some breast motion, without cutting tightly under and along the outer edges of the breasts where the milk ducts are located.

 Wearing a bralette or loose sports bra.

 Wearing a bra without underwire (or making a small hole and pulling out the wire in your current bras)

-If you feel need the support of a tighter bra during exercise, take your sports bra off ASAP after working out.
+If need the support of a tighter bra during exercise, take your sports bra off ASAP after working out.